ai4co/reevo/README.md

 ![Diagram of ReEvo](./assets/reevo.png)

-We introduce **Language Hyper-Heuristics (LHHs)**, an emerging variant of Hyper-Heuristics (HHs) that leverages LLMs for heuristic generation, featured by **minimal manual intervention and open-ended heuristic spaces**.
+We introduce **Language Hyper-Heuristics (LHHs)**, an emerging variant of Hyper-Heuristics (HHs) that leverages LLMs for heuristic generation, featuring **minimal manual intervention and open-ended heuristic spaces**.

 To empower LHHs, we present **Reflective Evolution (ReEvo)**, a generic searching framework that emulates the reflective design approach of human experts while much surpassing human capabilities with its scalable LLM inference, Internet-scale domain knowledge, and powerful evolutionary search.

 ##  3. <a name='ExcitingHighlights'></a> Exciting Highlights 🌟

-- State-of-the-art Guided Local Search (GLS) delivered by 20 minutes of ReEvo.
-We present an efficient Python implementation of GLS using Numba (`./problems/tsp_gls/gls.py`).
+We can improve the following types of algorithms:
+- Neural Combinatorial Optimization (NCO)
+- Genetic Algorithm (GA)
-- Better Ant Colony Optimization (ACO) heuristics than [DeepACO](https://github.com/henry-yeh/DeepACO) and human designs.
+- Ant Colony Optimization (ACO)
-- We include 13 Combinatorial Optimization Problem settings in this repo.
-- Emergent capabilities to evolve heuristics under black-box prompting.
-- Maybe we no longer need to predefine a heuristic space for future HH research.
-- Maybe we can beat Neural Combinatorial Optimization solvers using ten lines of ReEvo-generated heuristics.
-- Maybe we can interpret and verbalize genetic cues in Evolutionary Algorithms (EAs) with LLMs.
+- Guided Local Search (GLS)
+- Constructive Heuristics

+on the following problems:
+- Traveling Salesman Problem (TSP)
+- Capacitated Vehicle Routing Problem (CVRP)
+- Orienteering Problem (OP)
+- Multiple Knapsack Problems (MKP)
+- Bin Packing Problem (BPP)
+- Decap Placement Problem (DPP)

+with both black-box and white-box settings.

 ##  4. <a name='Usage'></a> Usage 🔑